Big-Dig-Data/sashimi/README.rst

 Sashimi
 =======

-Sashimi is a fake SUSHI provider and COUNTER 5 generator.
+Sashimi is a fake SUSHI provider and COUNTER 5.0 / 5.1 report generator.
 It acts as a server exposing a very limited but useful part of the SUSHI API.

 You can use Sashimi to generate random data to test your SUSHI client.
 This is how we use at Big Dig Data - as a source of data for `Celus <https://www.celus.net/>`_ online demo.